Alvin Rosco Stancil

 Alvin had several cows used for milking.
 He sold some for beef.
 Alvin kept a milk cow for his personal use.
 Occasionally a woman in the neighborhood could not nurse her baby.
 A milk cow was a necessity.
 Whenever possible Alvin would loan the family a cow.
 He saved more than one baby's life.

-Esther raised chickens, geese and turkeys.
+Esther raised chickens, geese, and turkeys.
 She sold eggs and older hens when they quit laying.
 Eason's Restaurant in Selma bought Esther's eggs as did Dobbin Bailey's General Store in Kenly.
-They were always top quality eggs.
+They were always top-quality eggs.
 Esther stopped selling eggs in the 1950s.
 Grandpa Peedin gave Esther turkeys.
 Turkeys were not known for their intellect.
 It took extra attention and effort to save them from themselves.
-It was common for them to look up into the sky when it rain and to come close to drowning.
+It was common for them to look up into the sky when it rained and to come close to drowning.
 Virginia recalled that Esther never roasted a single turkey.

 Creola Creech Capps